-Master and Develop Branches
+Main and Develop Branches

-The master and develop branches are the two main branches used in Gitflow.
+The main and develop branches are the two main branches used in Gitflow.
 They always exist and the distinction between them is central to the Gitflow model.
 Other branches are temporary and used to perform specific development tasks.

-The master branch records the official release history of the project.
-Each time the master branch is changed, it is tagged with a new version number.
+The main branch records the official release history of the project.
+Each time the main branch is changed, it is tagged with a new version number.
 For a description of our versioning scheme, see Semantic Versioning.

-The develop branch is used to integrate and test new features and most bug fixes before they are merged into master.
+The develop branch is used to integrate and test new features and most bug fixes before they are merged into main.

-Important: Development never occurs directly on the master or develop branches.
+Important: Development never occurs directly on the main or develop branches.